 Cycling in Dallas

-Dallas is not known for being a particularly cyclist-friendly city.
-However, as the population becomes increasingly health-conscious there have been demands for improved cycling infrastructure, with the city adding both dedicated and shared bike lanes in selected areas.
-However, cyclists will still likely find themselves having to ride on the road or sidewalk.
-All in all, expats will probably want to opt for another form of commute, though there are numerous parks and trails that are great for recreational cycling.
+Dallas is not known for being a particularly cycling-friendly city.
+As the population becomes increasingly health-conscious there have been demands for improved cycling infrastructure, with the city adding both dedicated and shared bike lanes in selected areas.
+Cyclists will still likely find themselves having to ride on the road or sidewalk though.
+All in all, residents will probably want to opt for another form of commute, though there are numerous parks and trails that are great for recreational cycling.

 ►Looking for a job in Dallas?
 Read Working in Dallas to get an overview of the city's job market.